demisto/content/Packs/CiscoSMA/Integrations/CiscoSMA/README.md

 ### cisco-sma-list-entry-edit
 ***
-Edit spam quarantine blocklist/safelist entry.
-Using this command will overide the existing value.
+Edit the spam quarantine blocklist/safelist entry.
+Using this command will override the existing value.

 #### Base Command